MonishaGowdaM/Python-Programming/README.md

 The Fibonacci series is a sequence of numbers where each number is the sum of the two preceding numbers.

+### 15 .
+NO PARAMETER AND NO RETURN VALUE (`d1.py`)

+Demonstrates a function with no parameters and no return value.

+### 16 .
+NO PARAMETER AND A RETURN VALUE (`d2.py`)

+Demonstrates a function with no parameters and a return value.

+### 17. PARAMETER AND NO RETURN VALUE (`d3.py')

+Demonstrates a function with parameters and no return value.

+### 18. PARAMETER AND RETURN VALUE (`d4.py')

+Demonstrates a function with parameters and a return value.

+### 19. VARIOUS WAY TO DECLARE INSTANCE VARIABLE (`instance.py`)

+Shows different ways to declare and initialize instance variables in Python classes.

+### 20. STRING INTERNING (`interning.py`)

+Explains string interning, where identical immutable strings share the same memory location.

+### 21. INDEXING AND SLICING (`is.py`)

+Demonstrates string/list indexing and slicing to access and extract elements.

+### 22. ACTUAL CREATION OF AN OBJECT (`object.py`)

+Demonstrates the creation of an object by instantiating a class in Python.

+### 23 .
+POLYMORPHISM (`polymorphism`)

+Demonstrates polymorphism, where the same method behaves differently for different objects.

+### 24 .
+RECURSION (`recursion.py`)

+Shows how a recursive function calls itself to solve a problem.

+### 25 .
+REMOVING SPACES USING BUILTIN FUNCTION AND SPACES BETWEEN THE CHARACTER STRING (`removingspace.py`)

+Demonstrates different methods to remove spaces from a string.

+### 26 .
+STATIC VARIABLE (`staticvariable.py`)

+Explains static (class) variables that are shared among all objects of a class.

+### 27 .
+STRING COMPARISON (`stringcomparison.py`)

+Demonstrates different ways to compare strings using comparison operators and methods.

+### 28 .
+SUBSTRING (`substring.py`)

+Shows how to extract or check substrings within a string using slicing and built-in methods.

 ## Requirements

 * Python 3.x